maese005/oncoPredict/README.md

 An R package for drug response prediction and drug-gene association prediction.

 ## R <h2>
- * This directory contains all the functions included in this package.
+ * This directory contains all the R functions included in this package.

-## DESCRIPTION <h2>
- * This file contains the description documentation for this package.

 ## vignettes <h2>
   *  This directory contains vignettes which display detailed examples of the functionalities available in this package.